-Most changes proposed to Kolla require two +2 votes from core reviewers before being approved and sent to the gate queue for merging.
-A release note is required on most changes as well.
+Most changes proposed to Kolla require two +2 votes from core reviewers before +W. A release note is required on most changes as well.
 Release notes policy is described in its own section.

 Significant changes should have documentation and testing provided with them.